rorosen/k3s-nix/README.md

 Clusters built in this way come fully equipped with everything they need, eliminating the need to download anything at runtime.
 This makes it possible to run clusters in air-gapped environments or in NixOS VM tests.
-However, this approach is optional—you can also choose to omit container images from the configuration and let the nodes to download them as needed during runtime.
+However, this approach is optional—you can also choose to omit container images from the configuration and let the nodes download them as needed during runtime.

 #### :arrows_counterclockwise: Reproducible